 - Harassment, including online harassment, of the survivor (if requested, can include the survivor’s family members, friends, or their employer/employees as protected parties in the protective order)

 - Any other relief that the court deems appropriate

 WHO CAN apply for A PROTECTIVE ORDER UNDER SASPA?

-- Generally, survivors of sexual violence who are subjected to continued harassing behaviors from their abuser who do not qualify for a domestic violence restraining order can apply for a protective order under SASPA.
+- Survivors of sexual offenses who qualify for a domestic violence restraining order cannot apply for a protective order under SASPA.

-- Survivors can apply for a restraining order regardless of if the assault was reported to law enforcement.
+- Survivors can apply for a civil protective order without reporting to law enforcement.

 WHY MAY A SURVIVOR CHOOSE TO OBTAIN A PROTECTIVE ORDER?

 Every survivor is different and will want a different outcome in the aftermath of an assault.
 For some survivors, a protective order will protect them by prohibiting contact from the person who caused harm, without needing to report the offense to law enforcement.
 Others may desire to both apply for a protective order and pursue criminal charges.
 Everyone’s situation is unique, and requesting a protective order is a decision only the survivor can make.